 Once we had all the ideas in front of us, we started to make associations between them in order to make categories.
 So finally, we had seven categories such us Traveling, Party, Love, Politics...

 At the end, each person had to choose one of these categories.
 You had to choose properly because your work will be focused on that category during the whole Jam.
 So, at the end, all the categories had a group of random and wonderful people.

 Of course, I chose "PARTY" category.
 We already had the f****** group!

 Well, we had the group, we had the main topic so...it was time to get the ball rolling!

-In order to focus our topic ("Party") we started to think in all the ideas related to this.
-So, we stood up and, like we did the day before, we started to write down ideas and stick them on the wall.
+To get started, we did a brain storming related to “Party”.
+So, we stood up and, like we did the day before, we started to write the ideas down and to stick them on the wall.

 All these ideas were only the beginning.
-So, once we analyzed them and we had a better understanding about which way our topic was taking, we decided to divided the group in order to be quicker.
-One group went out (on the streets) in order to make some interviews while the rest were researching on the internet and making some phone calls...
+So, once we analyzed them and we had a better understanding about which way our topic was taking, we split the group up to be quicker.
+One group went out (at the street) in order to make some interviews while the rest were researching on the internet and calling some friends and relatives.

-Again, we decided to put in common all the results we had and finally our "Party" topic had a problem to solve which would be our idea: How to create a self-sustaining festival with green energy and, in this way, reduce waste.
+Again, we decided to put in common all the results we had and finally our "Party" topic had a problem to solve and this problem would be our idea: How to create a self-sustaining festival with green energy and, in this way, reduce waste.